vb-linux/pages/index.md

 ## And here I came ...

-Void is first linux distribution which is easy to understand and manage.
+Void is first linux distribution which is still easy to understand and manage.

 Together with enough recent versions of packages and stability.